rs-develop/ForIocCrawler/README.md

 ## Quick Start Guide for parsing

 Simple run over a file.
 The output of the results will printed to *stdout*.<br>
-`forioccrawler parse evil.exe`
+`fic parse evil.exe`

 Print matches only.
 Specify the column.
 Available columns are: [file, ioc, match, offset].
 On default all columns are printed.<br>
-`forioccrawler parse file.txt -c match`
+`fic parse file.txt -c match`

 It is also possible to ajust the columns to your needs.<br>
-`forioccrawler parse evil.exe -c match offset`
+`fic parse evil.exe -c match offset`

 To search only for urls, you can use the *type* argument.
 Multiple options are allowed.<br>
-`forioccrawler parse iocs.txt --type url` `forioccrawler parse iocs.txt --t url`
+`fic parse iocs.txt --type url`
+`fic parse iocs.txt --t url`

 Print the matches on stdout and write them to file.<br>
-`forioccrawler parse iocs.txt --columns ioc match -o output_file.csv` `forioccrawler parse iocs.txt -c ioc match -o output_file.csv`
+`fic parse iocs.txt --columns ioc match -o output_file.csv` `fic parse iocs.txt -c ioc match -o output_file.csv`

 All mentioned arguments can also be used with directories or mount points.
 For better processing overview the forensic mode can be used.<br>
-`forioccrawler parse /mnt/server_image -c ioc match offset --mode forensics -o output_file.csv`
+`fic parse /mnt/server_image -c ioc match offset --mode forensics -o output_file.csv`

 Enable whitelisting (Default whitelist).<br>
-`forioccrawler parse /mnt/server_image --whitelist`
+`fic parse /mnt/server_image --whitelist`

 Set a individual pattern and/or whitelist file.<br>
-`forioccrawler parse /home/user/Downloads --load-whitelist myWhitelist.ini --load-pattern mypattern.ini`
+`fic parse /home/user/Downloads --load-whitelist myWhitelist.ini --load-pattern mypattern.ini`
-`forioccrawler parse /home/user/Downloads --load-pattern mypattern.ini`
+`fic parse /home/user/Downloads --load-pattern mypattern.ini`
-`forioccrawler parse /home/user/Downloads --load-whitelist myWhitelist.ini`
+`fic parse /home/user/Downloads --load-whitelist myWhitelist.ini`

 For processing large files, you can use the forensics mode and the verbose flag to check the status of the crawler.<br>
-`forioccrawler parse large.txt -m forensics -v -o out.txt`
+`fic parse large.txt -m forensics -v -o out.txt`

 ## Program modes